 Plaintiff(s): Helen Weems MSN, APRN-FNP and Jane Doe, MSN, CNM-WHNP.

 Co-Counsel/Cooperating Attorneys: Alex Rate of the American Civil Liberties Union (ACLU) of Montana

 We filed our complaint and requst for a preliminary injunction to temporarily block the law on January 30, 2018.
 On April 9, the district court granted our request, blocking the law and allowing the plaintiffs to receive training to provide abortion services.
-The State has filed an appeal of the preliminary injunction with the Montana Supreme Court, which affirmed the lower court's ruling on April 26, 2019.
+The State filed an appeal of the preliminary injunction with the Montana Supreme Court, which affirmed the lower court's ruling on April 26, 2019.
 The case is now in discovery.